Whoaa512/starred/README.md

 - [sindresorhus/ensure-error](https://github.com/sindresorhus/ensure-error) - Ensures a value is a valid error by making it one if not
 - [veltman/flubber](https://github.com/veltman/flubber) - Tools for smoother shape animations.
 - [kadirahq/graphql-errors](https://github.com/kadirahq/graphql-errors) - Better error handling for GraphQL
-- [tuananh/camaro](https://github.com/tuananh/camaro) - camaro is an utility to transform XML to JSON, using Node.js binding to native XML parser pugixml, one of the fastest XML parser around.
+- [tuananh/camaro](https://github.com/tuananh/camaro) - camaro is a Node.js library that transform XML to JSON, using Node.js binding to native XML parser pugixml, one of the fastest XML parser around.
 - [dabit3/create-new-cli](https://github.com/dabit3/create-new-cli) - Create your own CLI using a series of simple commands.
 - [hampusborgos/country-flags](https://github.com/hampusborgos/country-flags) - SVG and PNG renders of all countries' flags.
 - [erikolson186/zangodb](https://github.com/erikolson186/zangodb) - MongoDB-like interface for HTML5 IndexedDB